 Trae Young News: Green light to play Monday

-Young (Achilles) is available for Monday's game against Detroit, Brad Rowland of the Locked On Podcast Network reports.
+Young (Achilles) is available for Monday's game against the Magic, Brad Rowland of the Locked On Podcast Network reports.

-Young has been battling through right Achilles tendinitis for most of the regular season, and he has been cleared to play through the issue Monday.
-The injury hasn't limited Young's playing time, as he's averaging 36.0 minutes per game this season, though he's shooting a career-worst 40.1 percent from the field.
+Young has consistently been listed on the injury report due to right Achilles tendinitis, but he has been upgraded from probable to available and will play in Monday's Southeast division clash.
+The All-Star point guard has averaged 31.8 points, 11.8 assists, 2.0 rebounds and 1.0 steals over 37.0 minutes per game over his last five outings.

 Win Your League With RotoWire!